Cuisine of Monmouthshire

+Lady Llanover, "the Bee of Gwent"

-The cuisine of Monmouthshire is historically associated with Lady Augusta Hall, also known as Lady Llanover, who published one of the first Welsh cookery books, First Principles of Good Cookery (1867).
+The cuisine of Monmouthshire is historically associated with Augusta Hall, Lady Llanover, who published one of the first Welsh cookery books, First Principles of Good Cookery (1867).
 The book uses a fictional Welsh hermit to give culinary advice to a visiting guest who is travelling though Wales.
 The book's historical significance was noted by Bobby Freeman who, in 1991, arranged for the book to be republished by the Brefi Press together with an introduction explaining its historical significance and the background of Lady Llanover's life.
 Lady Llanover championed Welsh cuisine in the kitchens of her home at Llanover House and during her lifetime was famous for her hospitality, where the following motto hung above the dining room: